 When addressing health-related reports, acts of this nature may be routed through several venues.
-There are considerable Urgent Care Facilities throughout Clare, Gladwin, and Isabella Counties that offer 'walkin' medical assistance for non-emergency health related concerns.
+There are considerable Urgent Care Facilities throughout Clare, Gladwin, and Isabella Counties that offer 'walk-in' medical assistance for non-emergency health related concerns.
 For health-related situations that require immediate emergency assistance, call 911, or visit the nearest emergency room.
+The information regarding resources is not provided to infer that these resources are crime reporting entities for Mid.